mdavidson9/docs.balsamiq.com/content/cloud/people.md

 - Create new projects
 - Own projects
 - Invite project members to projects they own or have access to
-- See all of the users on the space
+- See all of the users on the Space

 {{% alert info %}}**Note:** See [Managing Users](../spaces/#managing-users) to learn how to make someone a Staff Member. {{% /alert %}}

 ### Project Members
 There are two kinds of Project Members.
-Those who can view and edit a space, and those who can view and comment.
-They only have access to spaces they are a part of, and cannot invite (or see) other members of the space.
+Those who can view and edit a Space, and those who can view and comment.
+They only have access to Spaces they are a part of, and cannot invite (or see) other members of the Space.

 ## User Permissions at a Glance